yesheysamdrup/gps_project/README.md

-# gps_project for Kamal, Jiwang and Yeshey
+# gps_project for Kamal, Jiang and Yeshey